 You'll love reading these cherished memories almost as much as those who posted them to preserve and to share them.

 While those who live in Alaska, and especially in and around Anchor town, know all too well how far they are from the “lower 48” or “lower 49” including Hawaii.
-But that not only doesn't stop Anchorage folk from finding lots of things to do.
+But that doesn't stop Anchorage folk from finding plenty of things to do.

-Now while you enjoy these stories, be sure to post your memories as well.
+Now while you enjoy the stories above, be sure to scroll up and post your memories as well.